localgovdrupal/localgov_microsites/README.md

 * [Drupal 8 testing documentation](https://www.drupal.org/docs/8/testing)
 * [Workshop: Automated Testing and Test Driven Development in Drupal 8](https://github.com/opdavies/workshop-drupal-automated-testing)

-## Developer notes
+## Default content

-As developers, we often want to update this default content, using drush.
+As developers, we often want to update the default content, using drush.

 To export an item of content and all references: